Sholavandan railway station

-Sholavandan railway station, situated in the Southern Railway zone, is an Indian train station in Vadipatti taluk, a taluk in the Madurai district of Tamil Nadu.
-The station code is SDN.
+Sholavandan railway station (station code: SDN) is an NSG–5 category Indian railway station in Madurai railway division of Southern Railway zone.
+It serves Sholavandan, located in Madurai district of the Indian state of Tamil Nadu.

 Location and layout

 Sholavandan is located on the left bank of the Vaigai River, sixteen miles north-west of Madurai.
 Sholavandan railway station is a stop for all passenger trains on the Madurai–Bangalore Express and the Nellai Express.
 It follows Samayanallur station on the route to Dindigul from Madurai.
-The nearest railway stations are: